cptchandler05-hub/barkbase/replit.md

 BarkBase is a web3-native animal rescue donation and discovery platform built with Next.js.
 The platform prioritizes visibility for overlooked and invisible dogs, particularly from rural shelters, through an AI-powered assistant named "Barkr."
 The mission is to showcase dogs that are most overlooked—not the most popular or newest—using a custom visibility scoring system.

-The application integrates multiple rescue APIs (Petfinder and RescueGroups), uses Supabase for data persistence, and leverages OpenAI for conversational AI interactions.
+The application integrates multiple rescue APIs (Petfinder and RescueGroups), uses PostgreSQL for data persistence, and leverages OpenAI for conversational AI interactions.
 It also incorporates blockchain features through Coinbase's OnchainKit for web3 donations.

+## Key Pages
+- `/` - Home page with Barkr AI chat, donation options (crypto wallet & card/Apple Pay), and invisible dog discovery
+- `/adopt` - Dog adoption search and browsing
+- `/partners` - Rescue partner profiles and directory
+- `/about` - Mission, story, and ways to help (Barkr's origin story, impact data, partner benefits)
+- `/raffle` - Fundraising raffle features

 # User Preferences